 Stable and affordable housing is critical for individual and community health and safety.
 It is central to physical and mental health, employment, education, and much more.
 For unhoused Austinites, finding stable housing is fraught with challenges.
-Navigating the Homeless Response System is exhausting, the resources that exist to help people find housing often don't go far enough, and there is a lack of affordable housing.
+Navigating the homeless response system is exhausting, the resources that exist to help people find housing often don't go far enough, and there is a lack of affordable housing.

 Members of VOCAL-TX are low-income individuals affected by HIV/AIDS, the war on drugs, homelessness and mass incarceration, and all have navigated Austin's Homeless Response System.
+They joined VOCAL-TX to fight for changes in our city that will improve the lives of people experiencing homelessness.

-Austin's Rapid Rehousing (RRH) program is being utilized to help communities like VOCAL-TX members access stable housing.
-However, VOCAL-TX members and others we've talked to struggle to find permanent housing when their RRH ends.
-Because this intervention is one of the City's primary tools to solve homelessness, VOCAL-TX is fighting to improve it.
+Austin's Rapid Rehousing (RRH) program is being utilized to help people like VOCAL-TX members access stable housing.
+In fact, RRH is one of the City's primary tools to solve homelessness.
+However, VOCAL-TX members have shared stories that reveal a program in need of fixing.
+They talk about how difficult it is to find an apartment with RRH, how hard it is to earn enough income to pay rent in such a short time, and they have highlighted a need for more wrap-around services and case management.